anandaworldwide/ananda-library-chatbot/TOKEN_SECURITY.md

 3. Client includes the JWT in the Authorization header for API requests
 4. Server verifies the JWT before processing protected API requests

+### Special Case: Public JWT-Only Endpoints

+For public endpoints that need API security but not user login:

+1. Client requests a token from `/api/web-token` with the appropriate referer header
+2. Server identifies the request is for a public endpoint and issues a JWT without checking siteAuth
+3. Client includes the JWT in API requests to the public endpoint
+4. Server verifies the JWT using the `withJwtOnlyAuth` middleware

 ## Testing

 - Use the WordPress admin "Secure API Test" page to test the WordPress integration